 If recurrent in childhood, sometimes adenoidectomy

 For most patients, watchful waiting is all that is required.
 Antibiotics and decongestants are not helpful.
-For patients in whom allergies are clearly involved, antihistamines and topical corticosteroids may be helpful.
+For patients in whom allergies are clearly involved, antihistamines and nasal corticosteroids may be helpful.

 If no improvement occurs in 1 to 3 months, myringotomy may be done for aspiration of fluid and insertion of a tympanostomy tube, which allows ventilation of the middle ear and temporarily ameliorates eustachian tube obstruction, regardless of cause.
 Tympanostomy tubes may be inserted for persistent conductive hearing loss secondary to middle ear fluid which does not clear.
 Tympanostomy tubes can help prevent recurrences of acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
 Symptoms include otalgia, often with systemic symptoms (eg, fever... read more and secretory otitis media.